xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/hlfunc_guide.rst

 HL-FUNC provides high-level abstraction functions on top of the object-oriented APIs in HL-API, aiming to help you simplify code logics and increase readability and maintainability.
 HL-FUNC consists of sub-libraries where functions are grouped based on functionalities, such as :term:`ANLT<ANLT>`.
 Complex operation sequences are wrapped inside high-level functions, e.g. initiating link training, reserving ports, etc.

-ANLT
+The object-oriented APIs in HL-API and the command classes in LL-API are one-to-one mapped, and there is no abstraction provided by the HL-API.
+As a test specialist, your focus is on building test logics and sequences, not spending unnecessary time on "logistics", such as reserving ports, releasing your ports, deleting all streams on a port without resetting, etc.

+To help you simplify code complexity, speed up development, increase readability and maintainability, HL-FUNC is added as the topmost layer, providing abstract functions to the frequently used operations.

+Auto-Negotiation and Link Training
 ------------------------------------

-**ANLT** (Auto-Negotiation and Link Training) provides functions to help you fine-tune the protocol to its optimal state, test interoperability between different vendors, and protocol compliance for different implementations.
+Auto-Negotiation and Link Training (ANLT) provides functions to help you fine-tune the protocol to its optimal state, test interoperability between different vendors, and protocol compliance for different implementations.

 Auto-negotiation (AN) was originally designed for Ethernet over twisted pair up to 1G.
 Beyond exchanging speed capabilities for the link participants, AN has evolved for today's Ethernet to include additional configuration information for establishing reliable and consistent connections.
 AN allows the devices at the end points of a link to negotiate common transmission parameters capabilities like speed and duplex mode, exchange extended page information and media signaling support.
 At higher speeds and signaling the choice of FEC may be relevant.
 It is during auto negotiation the end points of a link share their capabilities and choose the highest performance transmission mode they both support.